 Registration and Regulation

 Every domiciliary care provider in Wales must be registered with Care Inspectorate Wales (CIW).
-You can check a provider’s registration and read their latest inspection report on the CIW website.
-This is a vital step — never use an unregistered provider.
+You can check any provider’s registration and read their latest inspection report on the CIW website.
+Please don’t skip this step — never use an unregistered provider.

 Local Knowledge

-A provider that knows your area will be better placed to deliver reliable, consistent care.
-At Accredilink, we are based in and around Denbighshire, Conwy, and Wrexham, which means our care workers know the communities they serve.
-This matters for timekeeping, continuity, and building trust.
+A provider that knows your area well will give you more reliable, consistent care.
+We’re based in and around Denbighshire, Conwy, and Wrexham, so our care workers genuinely know the communities they work in.
+That makes a real difference when it comes to timekeeping, continuity, and building trust.

 Flexibility and Range of Services

-Care needs change over time.
-Look for a provider that offers a range of services, from short daily visits to sit-in services, respite care, and even emergency care response.
-This means you will not need to change provider as needs evolve.
+Care needs don’t stay the same forever.
+Look for a provider that offers a good range of services — from short daily visits to sit-in services, respite care, and even emergency care response.
+That way, you won’t need to switch providers as things change down the road.

 Staff Continuity